Frequently Asked Questions

 Typically we will fly about 5 to 10 miles in an hour and we will climb to one or two thousand feet above the ground unless maneuvering to land which might be 500 feet above the ground before touchdown.

 Balloon rides take about 3 hours on average from start to finish.
 However some rides take longer than others.
 Sometimes we fly longer but we always guarantee a minimum of forty-five minutes airborne.

 Ballooning is smooth and quiet.
 Since the balloon fly's with the wind there is no turbulence to affect your stomach.
 If you feel comfortable in an airplane then heights shouldn't bother you either.
 We have never had to land early to sooth someone's fear of heights but we can if we need to.

 Balloons drift with the wind and have no additional steering.
 A balloonist can control his or her altitude though and can use the varying direction of winds at different altitudes.
 Navigation this way is limited to about 30 degrees left or right or the general wind direction.

 Hot air balloons use propane to heat the burner.
 Just like the propane used in barbecue grills.
 However the burner system in a hot air balloon gives off much more heat.
-In fact balloon burners produce 30,000,000 BTU.
+In fact our newest balloon burner produces 44,000,000 BTU.

 Yes.
 In fact flying balloons are the same as flying airplanes.
 Each balloonist is required to pass a written test and a flight test by the Federal Aviation Administration and must fly a certain amount of hours in balloons to give rides.
 Also each balloon must be maintained to standards set forth by the Federal Aviation Administration to ensure airworthiness.